lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

     Done!
     ```

-Using the modified script within OmniOpt requires configuring and loading of the software environment.
+Using the modified script within OmniOpt requires configuring and loading of the software
+environment.
 The recommended way is to wrap the necessary calls in a shell script.

 ??? example "Example for wrapping with shell script"

-    ``` shell
+    ```bash
     #!/bin/bash -l
     # ^ Shebang-Line, so that it is known that this is a bash file
     # -l means 'load this as login shell', so that /etc/profile gets loaded and you can use 'module load' or 'ml' as usual